Team Leader

 Graduate student (Joined June 2023)

 I completed a BS in psychology with a minor in biology at UIC.
 Towards the end of my undergraduate degree I developed a strong fixation on the underlying computational and network dynamics of the brain.
 I am interested in taking a computational approach to modeling the role of the hippocampus in spatial navigation and memory.
-In the future, I plan on diving deep into the computational space by expanding my programming skillset with a focus on some of the network dynamics of the brain.

 Contact: specir2@uic.edu